 Using a CPAP machine can be a very effective way to treat sleep apnea.
-A CPAP machine will give you relief from the symptoms of sleep apnea which can help prevent other medical concerns.
-However, a CPAP machine needs regular cleaning and maintenance to provide the best results.
+A CPAP machine will give you relief from many of the symptoms of sleep apnea.
+This prevention can help prevent other medical concerns.
+A CPAP machine and its equipment need regular cleaning and maintenance to provide the best results.
 Unfortunately, the manual cleaning process for most CPAP equipment can be messy, time-consuming, and unreliable.
-That is why many people use a CPAP cleaning device.
+That is why many people choose to use a CPAP cleaning device.
 Learn more about CPAP cleaning devices below so that you can determine if you need to get one to help keep your CPAP machine clean.

 CPAP Cleaning Devices

 A CPAP machine is made up of a humidifier, mask, tubing, and a pressurized air compressor.
-The attachable equipment that goes on the CPAP device itself can be difficult and time-consuming to clean if you are trying to do it by hand.
+The attachable equipment that goes on the CPAP device itself can be difficult and time-consuming to disinfect.
 That is why many people use a CPAP cleaning device like the ones below.
-A CPAP cleaning device is a machine that cleans your CPAP equipment for you.
+A CPAP cleaning unit is a machine that cleans your CPAP equipment for you.

-- Lumin – The Lumin cleaning device cleans your CPAP machine in just five minutes after you put your mask in the cleaning chamber.
+- Lumin – The Lumin CPAP cleaning device cleans your CPAP machine in just five minutes after you put your mask in the cleaning chamber.
 You do not even have to take your CPAP mask and hose apart.
 Lumin uses light to kill 99% of germs and bacteria.
 The Lumin cleans your CPAP headgear, mask, and humidifier tank, but can not sanitize your hose.
 Unlike any of the other CPAP cleaning devices on the market today, the Lumin is designed to clean some other small household items like hearing aids, hair combs, toothbrushes, and eyeglasses.
 The Lumin also has an optional accessory call the Lumin Bullet.
 This device uses a magnetic pull and UV light to disinfect your CPAP hose.

 - VirtuClean – Like SoClean, VirtuClean also uses ozone to kill 99% of germs and bacteria.
-All you have to do is connect your CPAP tubing to the VirtuClean device and then place the mask portion of your CPAP into the cleaning bag, and it cleans your machine for you in just thirty minutes.
+All you have to do is connect your CPAP tubing to the VirtuClean device and then place the mask portion of your CPAP into the cleaning bag, and it cleans your machine’s equipment for you in just thirty minutes.
 After the VirtuClean device has finished cleaning, it turns itself off.
 Dissimilarly to the other two machines, VirtuClean does not have to be plugged in to be used and is also a very compact and lightweight cleaning device, which makes it very easy to travel with and store.
 The cleaning bag that is used during the disinfection process doubles as a travel case.

 These are just a few of your CPAP cleaning device options.
 As you can see, they all offer the added convenience of not having to clean your CPAP machine yourself.
-They also provide peace of mind to know that your CPAP machine has been thoroughly cleaned and sanitized and it is ready for you to use it.
+They also provide peace of mind to know that your CPAP machine has been thoroughly cleaned and sanitized, and there is no drying time needed before you can use it.
 Learn more about when you may need a CPAP cleaning device below.

 When Do You Need A CPAP Cleaning Device?

-The truth is, using a CPAP machine does not require you to have a CPAP cleaning device to keep it clean, but for many people, it is an excellent idea to have one.
-You will use your CPAP machine every night when you sleep, so it will quickly collect harmful germs, bacteria, and even mold.
+The truth is, using a CPAP machine does not require you to have a CPAP cleaning device to keep it clean; however, for many people, it is a matter of convenience and proper sanitation to have one.
+You will use your CPAP machine every night when you sleep, so it can quickly collect unwanted germs, bacteria, and even mold.

 To avoid breathing in the germs and bacteria, you want to keep your CPAP machine clean.
-You can do this with soap and water, but this can be a time-consuming and tedious process.
-Using a CPAP cleaning device is a much easier way to ensure everything gets as clean as possible.
-If you use a CPAP-cleaning device, all you have to do is turn the cleaning device on and let it do all the work.
-Many people choose to use a CPAP cleaning device because it saves them a lot of time, and is more effective at cleaning the equipment and killing germs.
+You can do this with soap and water, but this can be a time-consuming, messy, and tedious process.
+Using a CPAP disinfection unit is a much easier way to ensure everything gets as clean as possible.
+If you use a CPAP-sanitizer, you could be doing as little as pushing a button to turn the cleaning device on and let it do all the work.
+Many people choose to use a CPAP cleaning device because it saves them a lot of time, and it is more effective at cleaning the equipment and killing germs.